Dennis Mills: Recent life

-Waterfront Dreams
+Positions

 He has long been involved in the rebuilding plans for the Toronto waterfront.
 He was responsible for the creation of the Toronto Port Authority and is still one of its greatest proponents, though he opposes the proposed bridge to the island airport designed by the Port Authority.
 In 2004, Mills unveiled his plan for the Toronto Waterfront, which includes a campus of the United Nations University for Peace, as well as an aquarium, plenty of greenspace, affordable housing, and new sporting facilities.
-Funding for the University campus was promised on May 20, 2004 by the federal government, but only $3 million, which will not be sufficient.
+Funding for the university campus was promised on May 20, 2004, by the federal government, but only $3 million, which will not be sufficient.
 This was part of $125 million re-announced by Paul Martin in funding for the other recommendations in the project.
 This is smaller than the $325 million promised in the 1997 election and the $300 million promised in the 2000 election, of which of less than $10 million was ever actually delivered.

 He was considered by many to be an opponent of Toronto mayor David Miller.
 He was at first a supporter of John Nunziata in the 2003 mayoral election, but then switched his support to John Tory, who had become one of the leading candidates.

 In 2003, he promised in writing to resign in thirty days if an abandoned property known as the Gatekeeper Squat was not turned into community housing.
-This was, in Mills words, "to avoid a riot" between the Ontario Coalition Against Poverty and the police.
+This was, in Mills' words, "to avoid a riot" between the Ontario Coalition Against Poverty and the police.
 Shortly before the month's end, a compromise deal to convert the property into interim housing was reached.
 Many protested that the house was not converted into public housing by the end of the 30 days and thus felt the issue had been exploited, but supporters of Mills claim that it would have been impossible to do so much in so little time, and that the weather at the time, which went as low as -30 degrees Celsius, made conversion of a building impossible.
-The building is still set to be converted into social housing.